 Mariposa is the Spanish word for a butterfly, and it has the most fascinating origin.
 The Spanish phrase “María pósate” means “Mary, alight.”
 That makes this modern nature name quite religious.

 It’s a place name, heard in other uses, too.
 But it’s not unknown as a given name.
-Fourteen girls received the name in 2016.
+Fourteen girls received the name in 2016, and twenty in 2020.
 A 2008 Barbie video was titled “Mariposa and her Butterfly Fairy Friends.”

 This is one to watch in the next few years, perhaps the most promising of the butterfly baby names.